Immunisations and vaccinations (including flu vaccine)

 These vaccines are funded via the National Immunisation Program and the Victorian-funded immunisation program.

-To view the immunisation schedule (that is, which vaccines need to be given at each age) visit the health.vic website
+To view the immunisation schedule (that is, which vaccines need to be given at each age) visit the Department of Health website

 How to show that your child's had their immunisations